Turkish language for travelers

 As the bridge between Europe and Asia, Turkey has a rich cultural heritage and a unique identity that's reflected in its language.
 Learning some basic Turkish can help travelers navigate the country more easily.
 Connect with locals, and gain a deeper understanding of the culture.
 For beginners, we'll introduce some basic grammar, vocabulary, and useful phrases to help you get started.

-Turkish is a member of the Turkic language family and is spoken by over 350 million people worldwide.
-It is the official language of Turkey.
-Also spoken in Northern Cyprus, Azerbaijan, Iran, Kyrgyzstan, Turkmenistan, Kazakhstan, Uzbekistan, Russia, Hungary, Iraq, Bulgaria, Greece, Romania, and more countries.
+Turkish is a member of the Turkic language family and is spoken by over 350 million people worldwide. it is the official language of Turkey.
+Also spoken in Northern Cyprus, Azerbaijan, iran, Kyrgyzstan, Turkmenistan, Kazakhstan, Uzbekistan, Russia, Hungary, iraq, Bulgaria, Greece, Romania, and more countries.

 The first thing you should know is how to greet people in Turkish.
 The most common greeting in Turkey is "Merhaba," which means "hello" in English.
 You can also use "Selam" or "Selamlar," which is more informal and is used between friends and family members.